vinliao/nashboard/README.md

 The aliases include `wellorder`, `damus`, `minds`, `oxtr`, `wlvs.space`, and many more.
 To view stats of wellorder, head to [nashboard.com/wellorder](https://nashboard.com/wellorder), to view stats of wlvs.space, head to [nashboard.com/wlvs.space](https://nashboard.com/wlvs.space), to view stats of minds... you get the idea.
 To view all the aliases, check out `src/lib/relays.ts`.

+A note on the "heatmap" - the 6 month event count, the GitHub-like commit squares.
+Yes, that's real data.
+The data is hardcoded on `src/lib/heatmapData.ts`, the data is created with `src/routes/api/data/heatmap.ts`.
+The current plan is to update that hardcoded data once a month.
+I know this is not the optimal solution, I'm still figuring out a better way to do it.

 ![nostr meme](./meme.jpg)